 Mani Mandir is a temple complex in the secretariat compound of the Morbi State.
 This is reported to be built by the ruler in memory of a woman called Mani or Manibai.

-The secretariat has this statue of Willingdon which I think does not fit well with the architecture around.
+The secretariat has this statue of Marques of Willingdon the Viceroy and Governor General of India, which I think does not fit well with the architecture around.

 Rangoli Khaman House offers the best Dhokla in town, in fact several varieties of it.
 Chiragbhai made us to taste a bit of each, followed by tea from a nearby place.
 Preparation of food and tea are considered different functions in this part of the world.
 They are always sold by different establishments.